OSOceanAcoustics/echopype/docs/source/contrib_start.md

 If you are new to this workflow, check out this [tutorial](https://medium.com/swlh/forks-and-pull-requests-how-to-contribute-to-github-repos-8843fac34ce8).

 :::{tip}
-- See [](contrib_setup) for details of setting up a development environment, testing, building documentation, etc
+- See [](contrib:roadmap) for ideas of what functions to add
-- See [](contrib-roadmap_priorities) for ideas of what functions to add
+- See [](contrib:howto) for development tips and considerations
-- See [](contrib-howto) for development tips and considerations
+- See [](contrib:setup) for details of setting up a development environment, testing, building documentation, etc
 :::